coilhq/mucoa/README.md

 DR Participant A Liquidity                      100
     CR Participant A Payable to Scheme                    100 DR Participant A Payable to Scheme              100
+    CR Participant A Payable to B                         100 DR Participant A Payable to B                   100
     CR Participant B Liquidity                            100
 ```